 If you really must have a measurement:

-A glug of oil is probably not quite a tablespoon.
+A glug of oil is probably just over a tablespoon.

 A knob of butter is about 15g - just a small slice.